By Samantha Pederslie

-Many young companies find success difficult to achieve without some kind of guidance from startup advisors and mentors.
-Their knowledge, experience, and connections often mean the difference between a startup’s failure and funding.
+Many young companies find success difficult to achieve without some kind of guidance from startup advisors.
+The knowledge, experience, and connections such mentors provide often means the difference between a startup’s failure and funding.

 Of course, most entrepreneurs are aware of the benefits that startup advisors can bring to their companies.
 However, many people are still confused about what advisory boards are, what roles advisors take on, and how to procure mentors in the first place.
 Read on, and we’ll answer those questions.